TimBest/travel-blog/_posts/2022-06-21-kilimanjaro.md

 | Distance   | 5 km                   |
 | Zone       | Heather Moorland (#3)  |

 The night and morning were colder than we were expecting this early on in the hike.
-We ate break fest inside a tent that was borough just for our meals.
-Equipped with a lamp, table, two chairs, dinner ware and serving dishes.
-Even with all these luxury items breakfast was hard.
-One of the strategies we use when camping in cold weather is to bring food I absolutely love.
-This is really beneficial since it can be difficult to keep an apatite when cold and delicious food always goes down easy.
-However, we were now half way across the world with our food already planed and packed by someone else.
-Someone who was tasked with cooking western meals without access to western ingredients or pallet.
+We ate breakfast inside the large "dining tent", a large canvas tent brought specific for the "client" (us) to eat in.
+It was equipped with a lamp, table, two chairs, dinnerware and serving dishes.
+Even with all these luxury items, breakfast was hard.
+One of the strategies we use when camping in cold weather is to bring food we absolutely love.
+This is really beneficial since it can be difficult to keep an apetite when cold, and delicious food is always goes down easy.
+However, we were now halfway across the world and up a mountain with our food already planed and packed by someone else from an entirely different culture who was literally guessing about what we liked.
+Someone who was tasked with cooking western meals without access to western ingredients or pallette, and "western" ranging from Eastern European to US.
+It was humbling to watch this happen, given the effort they were putting in.
+That said, it was also challenging to find food we enjoyed.

 After breakfast we finally got to meet the whole crew and everyone introduced themselves.
 We tried to make a point of learning everyone's names.
-Which we did accomplish in the end although difficult at first.
-Especially for the porters we didn't interact with.
+While we did accomplish in the end, it difficult at first.
+Especially for the porters we did not interact with because they were more shy or did not speak any English.

-The hike up to Shira cave was beautiful.
-The heather moorland was less dense then the forest.
+The hike up to Shira Cave was beautiful.
+The heather moorland was less dense than the forest.
 However, still offered a wide variety of unique and interesting plants.
 Our guides were super knowledgeable about all the different plants and were able to answer all our questions.
-One of our favorite flowers we were introduced to was the everlasting flower.
-They came in a few different colors and shapes.
-Including the pink and yellow ones bellow.
-When touched the petals felt almost like plastic.
+One of our favorite flowers we were introduced to was the Everlasting Flower.
+They came in a few different colors and shapes and were one of the few flowers blooming on the mountain.
+Including are the pink and yellow ones bellow.
+When touched, the petals felt almost like plastic.

-We arrived at camp early in the afternoon.
-Giving us some time to relax.
+We arrived at camp early in the afternoon, giving us some time to relax.
+The day had been hard for both of us, trying to catch our breathe while walking a solid ascent.
+When we got into the tent, Katherine was feeling defeated.
+We sat together and tears came to her, a release of emotion from the intensity of the day (she gave me permission to share this here).
+It was really hard, and we were glad we were together, to have the experience and to support one another.

 Shira Cave campsite was a beautiful camp site.
-Katherine got some time to draw one of the trees from the moorland while I had a look around camp.
+After decompressing, Katherine got some time to draw one of the trees from the moorland while I had a look around camp.
 One thing I noticed was how many bones there were in dried up water ways.
-In asking our guides I found out that it was common to cook beef with the bone in and many cooks will tos the bones on the ground afterwards.
+In asking our guides I found out that it was common to cook beef with the bone in, and many cooks will toss the bones on the ground afterwards.

 This campsite was also above the clouds and lead to some beautiful views of the night sky.
-We were able to see the southern cross, the Milky Way, many satellites and even a shooting sar!
+We were able to see the Southern Cross, the Milky Way, many satellites and even a shooting star!
+This was the start of a collection of starry nights!

 {% include image-gallery.html folder="/assets/images/2022-06-21-kilimanjaro/day2" %}